anwen/HackFS-Anwen/random-thought/anwen-redesign-001.md

 # Anwen Redesign

 I have designed Anwen many times.
+Redesign it from scratch now.

 ## Features remains
-- writing and reading platform
+- A writing and reading platform
-- open-source
+- Open-source
-- community-driven-community
+- Community-Driven-Community
 - Incentives for creators with LikeCoin

 ## Features will done in HackFS
-- storage data in ipfs/filecoin elegant  3 days
+- Storage data in ipfs/filecoin elegant  3 days
 - Incentives for creators with FileCoin  3 days
 - Decentralization of all the community data 2 days